protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/introduction.md

 align: center
 height: 400px
 ---
-The International Energy Agency is working with the National Renewable Energy Laboratory and the University of Maine to develop an open source 15-megawatt offshore [reference wind turbine design](https://iea-wind.org/task37/) with open simulation and development tools.
+The International Energy Agency is working with the National Renewable Energy Laboratory, Technical University of Denmark and the University of Maine to develop an open source 15-megawatt offshore [reference wind turbine design](https://iea-wind.org/task37/) with open simulation and development tools.
 ```

 Without understanding and simulating vital natural systems, it is impossible to understand their interrelationships, or indicate how humans can preserve this unique life-protecting world that has emerged in a completely hostile space.
 Mathematical models, technologies and measurement tools provide us with independent reporting on the state of the planet, and the extent of human impact; while knowledge accumulated over decades ensures that people around the world are able to understand how to preserve vital resources such as fresh water, fertile soil or clean air.
 The in-depth understanding of the Earth and its natural, economic and social systems subsequently allow us to make predictions about human actions and the associated impacts such as: